Skills Ready

 THE STUDENT PERSPECTIVE – ANGELO BLACKWELL

-by Skills Ready Team / Wednesday, 14 February 2018 / Published in NEWS
+by Skills Ready Team / Wednesday, 14 February 2018 / Published in Career Bite, NEWS, Youth

 Angelo moved to Vancouver Island in the summer of 2016 from a small town and high school with no available shop classes.
 As a student at Belmont Senior Secondary, Angelo was excited he had the opportunity to take a shop class.
 He enrolled in Auto Mechanics and found an interest in hands-on, physical work.
 He went on to take a welding course which sparked a passion.